Find Grad Schools

 25% Percent Racial-Ethnic Minorities*

 This is one of the most frequently chosen graduate majors.
 It is the 18th most popular in the country with 12,328 students graduating with a master’s in allied health in 2021.
-The major attracts more women than men.
-About 72% of the recent graduates in this field are female.
+This major is dominated by women with about 72% of recent graduates being female.

 Racial-Ethnic Diversity